 After meeting the requirements above, the remaining elements of the “Checklist for Reopening American Job Centers in Illinois” are not mandatory and offer examples of best practices to consider in determining what works best in each local workforce area.

-Under the current environment, onsite security is required for some program partners to operate within an AJC for the safety of their staff.
-Routine assessments of safety conditions are necessary to inform partner negotiations as conditions evolve over the term of the MOU.
+Update February 2021: IDES offered the following clarifications about the presence of security guards at American Job Centers throughout the state:

+Where IDES is the leaseholder, IDES has contracts for onsite security.
+Whether that security cost is a shared cost allocated across all parties to the MOU is subject to MOU negotiations.

+In local areas where required partners already agree to share in the cost of the IDES security contract as part of the MOU, IDES intends to continue to ask partners to share in those existing security costs for PY 2021.

+But IDES will not ask that charges for increased security be added to the PY 2021 MOU budget.
+Examples of additional costs would include more security guards than are currently present or arming guards where guards are not already armed.

+It is a local decision whether required partners agree that an armed security guard is needed in the American Job Center.

+When IDES prepares to send staff back into the AJCs, IDES will evaluate on a case-by-case basis whether the AJC has sufficient security to allow IDES staff to return safely.

 IDES-administered Unemployment Insurance services will not be available through in-person at American Job Centers through Phase 4 and until further notice.
 Also, centers where IDES is the leaseholder will not reopen to the public during Phase 4 and until further notice.
 If customers require Unemployment Insurance services, please direct customers to the IDES call center at 800-244-5631 or the website at www.ides.illinois.gov.